Jbleezy/BO2-Reimagined/README.md

 * Removed headless zombies
 * Neck counts as headshot
 * All body shot kills award 50 points
+* 4 round and 5 round special rounds happen more equally

 ### Denizens
 * Changed max amount that can be spawned at once from 2 total to 1 per player in the fog